nerdammer/spark-hbase-connector/README.md

 }
 ```

-The corresponding *FieldRereaderProxy* converts back a tuple of three basic fields into objects of class *MySimpleData*:
+The corresponding *FieldReaderProxy* converts back a tuple of three basic fields into objects of class *MySimpleData*:

 ```scala
 implicit def myDataReader: FieldReader[MySimpleData] = new FieldReaderProxy[(Int, Int, String), MySimpleData] {